faustino-garcia/myrecipes-fgm/README.md

 $ npm install
 ```

 Next, your local mysql database is expecting a password.
 If you want, check out the `database.yml` file for details on how rails connects to mysql.
-To set up credentials for the development database, run the following command:
+To set up credentials for the development database, run the following command (on mac):

 ```
 $ EDITOR='code --wait' rails credentials:edit --environment development